 Why the Bond Bubble Is More Important Than Previous Bubbles

-This is critically important because fixed income’s traditional position within asset allocation is as a “safe investment”.
-In fact, we have entered one of those rare points in history where the risk/reward analysis on bonds could conceivably be more dangerous than equities because the historically low coupon implies historically unprecedented volatility and downside price risk.
+In fact, we have entered one of those rare points in history where the risk/reward analysis on bonds could conceivably be more dangerous than equities, because the historically low coupon implies historically unprecedented volatility and downside price risk.

 For example, according to Welton Investment Corporation the deepest (-15.3%) and longest (8+ years) Aaa corporate bond drawdown occurred from 1954-1963 because of a tiny 1.8% increase in interest rates – a hiccup by today’s volatile standards.
 The reason is because the starting yield in 1954 was an equally tiny 2.85%.

-In other words, the drawdown severity and duration is not determined exclusively by the magnitude of the interest rate rise.
-It is determined by the relationship of the interest rate increase compared to the starting yield.
+In other words, the drawdown severity and duration isn’t determined exclusively by the magnitude of the interest rate rise.
+It’s determined by the relationship of the interest rate increase compared to the starting yield.
 Today’s record low yields imply historically high risk of capital loss.